 He concludes, If you feel like you might be at risk for lung cancer, talk to your primary care physician about your risks and screening options; let him or her know that you are concerned and want to discuss this issue.
 Even if you are not a candidate for a lung cancer screening, maybe the conversation about your smoking cessation options will surface, and that's a good step toward better health.

 Because the more we talk about lung cancer, the more everyone will see that we can take greater collective action to screen for (and even prevent) it.

-Learn more information about the Florida Hospital Cancer Institute and Dr. Mark Socinski.
+Learn more information about the AdventHealth Cancer Institute and Dr. Mark Socinski.